Ace Social Studies SBQs

 The questions I ask are not only beneficial during the examination, they carry over to real life situations.
 They teach students think critically, assess information and make reasoned judgements.

-5 Step Method to Ace Social Studies SBQ
+5 Step Method to Ace Social Studies SBQs

-The Five Step Method to Ace Social Studies SBQ is as follows:
+The Five Step Method to Ace Social Studies SBQs is as follows: